RavensbourneWebMedia/Web-development-workshop/observations.md

 * People don't **edit** what they write.
 See [this example](https://github.com/jackkemmish/WEB14104/blob/master/students/Jack/Bad%20Websites/the_bad_website%20chosen%20one.md).
 There are sweeping **assumptions** like *it can be made more interesting by adding a better structure to the lay out* (what structure? how better? what is the lay out?)

 - [ ] Maybe show some stream of consciusness stuff.. some badly written text and ask them to re-write it?

+# Session 6

+### Wireframes critique

+It went well, people really engaged with it.

+`+` give people post-its to write comments on
+`+` hang wireframes on the wall and stand around them

+- [x] Useful for the first session to be all around the same project and crit one project at a time.
+In future sessions we could try and do it more informally.

+- [x] Should have showed **bad examples** of wireframes before, such as empty boxes and lorem ipsum.

+Banned words

+* dynamic
+* Oswald font
+* yellow background

+- [x] Critiquette before leading questions